getlantern/lantern-roadmap/README.md

 Lantern can happen pretty early, since they are assumed to be motivated to support Lantern.
-However, if friends in the uncensored world are invited too early (before there's much activity on the network), they won't benefit from the map visualization and won't get quite the warm fuzzy-feeling.
+However, if friends in the uncensored world are invited too early (before there's much activity on the network), they won't benefit from the map visualization and won't get quite the warm fuzzy-feeling they might need to motivate them to keep Lantern running.

+(note) - our overall effort to get uncensored users to keep running Lantern could be "Keep the Lights On".

 #### Key Dandelion Goals